raphaelmoita/keep_collections/README.md

 Keep Collections API
 ====================

-Keep Collection API is a simple way to keep collection data store wherever you want to by city, being restored automatically at instantiation time.
+Keep Collection API is a simple way to keep collection data store wherever you want to, being restored automatically at instantiation time.

 Keepers are the ones who knows how to save and restore data.